Utilising Unused Resources to Create High-quality Ingredients

 The final product is a rich ingredient that makes positive, sustainable impact in everyday livestock production

 The ingredients are rich in protein and nutrition and obey the highest safety and quality standards in the business.
-The final product is a rich ingredient that make positive, sustainable impact in everyday livestock production.
+The feed ingredients makes positive, sustainable impact in aquaculture and livestock production.

 Utilising resources – the Danish way